datafilter/t3st/README.md

 This makes the codebase quite flexible, and should be easy if you wanted to pump the test output to something sensible like a message queue instead of writing it to a file like we did back in the ~~70s~~ ~~80s~~ ~~90s~~, oh.. we still do that ?

-By design, there's no truthy or undefined assertions.
+There are no truthy or undefined assertions.

 Fuzzy assumptions can be explicitly stated with existing methods:
 ```javascript